 The best way to prevent tickborne diseases is to prevent tick bites.
-In Vermont, most tickborne illnesses occur between the early spring and late fall - the time of year when blacklegged ticks are active.
+In Vermont, tickborne illnesses are most often transmitted between early spring and late fall since ticks are most active during warm months.

-- Apply an insect repellent that contains 20-30% DEET on exposed skin and clothing.
-Do not spray repellent on skin that is covered by clothing.
+- Apply EPA-registered insect repellent with up to 30% DEET on skin and clothing when you go outdoors.
+Don’t spray repellent on skin that is under clothing.

-- Apply permethrin to your clothes.
-Permethrin kills ticks on contact and remains protective through several washings.
+- Permethrin sprayed on clothing kills ticks on contact and gives protection through several washings.
 Do not use permethrin on skin.

 - Remove ticks from your clothes before going indoors.

-- Check your body and your child’s body after being outdoors.
+- Check your body and your child’s body after being outdoors, even in your own yard.
 Use a mirror to look at all parts of your body (armpits, behind ears, groin, etc.) and remove any ticks you find.

-- Use fine-tipped tweezers, or one of the many available tick removal tools.
-Firmly grasp the tick close to the skin.
 Avoid touching the tick with your bare hands.
+Use fine-tipped tweezers, or one of the many available tick removal tools and firmly grasp the tick close to the skin.

 - With a steady motion, pull straight up until all parts of the tick are removed.
 Do not twist or jerk the tick.
 Do not be alarmed if the tick's mouthparts remain in the skin.

 - Dispose of a live tick by putting it in alcohol, placing it in a sealed bag/container, wrapping it tightly in tape or flushing it down the toilet.
 Never crush a tick with your fingers.